prajwaltelkar/Serial-communication-using-Raspberry-Pi/README.md

 ### OBJECTIVE

-To demonstrate the serial communication without using USB to TTL driver
+To demonstrate the serial communication without using USB to TTL driver.

 ### INTRODUCTION